 Make your mind up to deal with the issue at hand.
 Determine a solution and set a goal to achieve it.
 In addition, try to keep what you are dealing with in its proper place.
 Looking at the total picture offers a sense of perspective that may help you move on more quickly.

 Seek help.
 If you are concerned about how you respond to certain situations, consult your physician for guidance.
-A prescribed diet and exercise program could set you on a path that will improve your health and mental resilience.
+A prescribed diet and exercise program could set you on a path to improving mental resilience and your health.

 Support groups are another option.
 They may be as simple as your immediate circle of friends and family or they may be more organized to target a specific issue.
 Organizations created for people going through a particular common problem, such as the loss of a spouse or loved one, are good tools in fostering comfort in the knowledge that you are not alone.